Bob Sadino: Resurrection

 One day, Sadino's friend recommended him to do a poultry business focusing on domestic chicken (imported chicken) eggs to fight his depression.
 Sadino was interested and began to develop a chicken farm.
-At that time local chicken (native chicken, smaller than domestic chicken) still dominated Indonesian market.
+At that time local chicken (native chicken, smaller than domestic chicken) still dominated the Indonesian market.
 Sadino was the one who first introduced domestic chicken and their eggs in Indonesia.
 Sadino sold domestic eggs door to door.
 At that time, domestic chicken eggs were not popular in Indonesia so that his goods were only purchased by immigrants(such as Americans, Europeans), who resided in Kemang, as well as few people who had lived abroad.
 Over time, domestic chicken eggs began to be known throughout Indonesia so that Sadino's business grew rapidly.
 Sadino then expanded his business by selling chicken meat.
 Besides introducing the domestic chicken eggs, he also was the first man to apply a hydroponic farming systems in Indonesia.

 In the early 1985, the average sales per month of Sadino's companies was 40-50 tons of raw meat, 60-70 tons of processed meat, and 100 tons of fresh vegetables.